RainYang0925/jenkins-dashboard/README.md

 The NEW Jenkins Dashboard
 =========================

-## Installation
+## Install it

-You will need some node/npm (brew, http://nodejs.org/, whatever) stuff installed:
+You will need some node/npm (brew, http://nodejs.org/, whatever) stuff installed.
+Then run:
 * `npm install -g gulp`
 * `npm install`